usaid-cs/yesterday-i-learned/random.md

 1. The red in the [flag of France](https://en.wikipedia.org/wiki/Flag_of_France) is #EF4135, and the red in the [flag of Italy](https://en.wikipedia.org/wiki/Flag_of_Italy) is #CD212A, a slightly darker shade.
 The Italians also opted for *a darker shade of white*, #F4F5F0, instead of the usual #FFFFFF.
 1. Norway is the first non-anglophone country in the [list of countries that search for the word "nigger" the most](https://trends.google.com/trends/explore?date=all&q=nigger) on Google.
 1. For some reason, [almost all top universities speak English](https://www.topuniversities.com/university-rankings/world-university-rankings/2018).
-1. Looking at search results, you might have accidentally invented the term "cerebral sphincter" to explain brainfarts.
 1. [Paralympic curling doesn't sweep](https://www.youtube.com/watch?v=uxbKBcBt-7A), and instead of gliding forward with your curling stone, [there's a dude in his wheelchair holding *your* wheelchair in place](http://paralympic.ca/wheelchair-curling) and you thrust the stone forward with a stick (so basically pool, since that stick is officially called the cue).
 1. [IDNA](https://en.wikipedia.org/wiki/Internationalized_domain_name)-encoded strings always start with `xn--`.
 The rest of the string is [punycode](https://en.wikipedia.org/wiki/Punycode)-encoded.
 1. [OWASP](https://www.owasp.org/index.php/Main_Page) is a registered not-for-profit charitable organisation.
 This explains the crappy wiki being their actual home page.